GitDaBytes/BehavioralCloning/writeup.md

 ![alt text][image6]
 ![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 4,857 number of data points.
+I then preprocessed this data by following all steps below in this order:

+* iterating through each of these images and loading the corresponding images for the left and right camera in the car.
+For the left images, I took the steering angle reading from the center channel and added 0.2 to it, for the right camera images, I subtracted 0.2 from it.
+I now have three times as much data (4857 x 3 = 14,571).
+* I iterate through all images and randomly apply none, one or more of: fake shadows, random jitter in the y axis, and change the global image brightness to the images.
+* Finally to compensate for all the left turns in the track, I flip every image and invert its steerin angle giving a total of 14,571 x 2 = 29,142 images for training.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.